 Pope Benedict XVI, at the end of the Year of Priesthood, commended priests to serve God and God’s people with holiness and courage, always conforming their lives to the mystery of the Lord’s cross

 Clifton Diocese requires heralds of the Gospel – “ordinary men called to do extraordinary things”.
 Our Diocese needs men to follow that calling of priesthood and to serve our people with holiness and courage.

 Could it be you he’s calling!

-Currently we have seven seminarians in formation for the priesthood.
+Currently we have five seminarians in formation for the priesthood.

 Stuart comes from Holy Family Parish, Swindon.
 He already has a degree in history and, prior to coming to seminary, spent a year as Chaplaincy Assistant in the University of Bristol Catholic Chaplaincy.
 In the past couple of years, Stuart has had placements at St Osmund’s, Salisbury and St Peter’s, Gloucester and thoroughly enjoyed both experiences.
 Please keep Stuart in your prayers

 Thomas is from Holy Redeemer and St Osmund’s, Salisbury.
 Before going to seminary, Thomas spent six months with the parish of St Francis, Nailsea and St Joseph, Portishead on a special discernment placement.
 At the end of his first year of formation, Thomas had a placement at Holyrood, Swindon, which he found very encouraging.
 At the end of his second year, he spent time in the parish of St George’s, Taunton, which was also a good experience.
 Let us pray for Thomas too!